-Three bridges have a Health Index indicating repairs are necessary within two years.
-The Illinois Tollway Engineering Department works diligently to include necessary bridge repairs in upcoming contracts.
-Of these bridges, two bridges are scheduled for reconstruction in 2014 through 2016 as part of the Jane Addams Memorial Tollway (I-90) Corridor reconstruction and widening.
-The third bridge is fully maintained by IDOT.
-A timeframe for work on this structure has not been communicated by IDOT to the Illinois Tollway.
+Two bridges have a Health Index indicating repairs are necessary within two years.
+These two bridges are scheduled for reconstruction in 2016 as part of the Jane Addams Memorial Tollway (I-90) Corridor reconstruction and widening.

-Of the 27 bridges with a Health Index of 70-79, the majority are programmed for repair within the next five years.
+Of the 25 bridges with a Health Index of 70-79, the majority are programmed for repair within the next five years.
 However, a number of these bridges are located within the Central Tri-State (I-294) corridor which is programmed for reconstruction in 2020 to 2023.
 Depending on the nature of the deficiencies noted, some of the bridge structures may be included with these contracts.
 These structures will continue to be monitored and if required, will be included for repair in advance of this programmed reconstruction.

-In 2014, the Consulting Engineer performed an in-depth inspection of 42 bridges throughout the Illinois Tollway system.
+In 2015, the Consulting Engineer performed an in-depth inspection of 42 bridges throughout the Illinois Tollway system.
 In-depth inspections are performed by the Consulting Engineer at those bridges most in need of repair as identified in the previous year's biennial inspection by the Illinois Tollway and which are not already programmed into a repair contract or were identified for monitoring.
 The in-depth inspection is conducted in addition to the biennial inspection.
 If a railroad bridge was scheduled for inspection, the adjacent twin bridge was also inspected while permission for railroad site access was available.
 Additionally, the Illinois Tollway has requested that the Consulting Engineer also inspect Fracture Critical bridges carrying highway traffic.
 Indepth inspections are generally not performed for bridges included in current design or construction contracts.
 The intent of the in-depth inspection is to gather defect repair quantities in order to develop anticipated costs and contract scopes for future bridge repair projects.
-The Consulting Engineer has provided the Illinois Tollway with repair recommendations resulting from the in-depth inspections in 2014 and a grouping of the bridges into recommended contracts for design and construction.
+The Consulting Engineer has provided the Illinois Tollway with repair recommendations resulting from the in-depth inspections in 2015 and a grouping of the bridges into recommended contracts for design and construction.